Clockwork Prince: Plot

 After the events of the previous book, Charlotte Branwell, accompanied by her husband Henry, Tessa Gray, Will Herondale, Jem Carstairs, and Jessamine Lovelace, are called to a Shadowhunters' Council meeting to give testimony regarding her failure to capture Axel Mortmain, the leader of the Pandemonium Club.
 Benedict Lightwood, who holds a grudge against Granville Fairchild, Charlotte's father, persuades Consul Wayland to give Charlotte an ultimatum: unless she is able to capture Mortmain within two weeks, she will have to resign as head of the London Institute.
-To further increase the defense of the Institute, Benedict's two sons, Gideon and Gabriel, will be assigned as self-defense tutors for Tessa, Jessamine, and Sophie Collins. however, Jessamine refuses to attend the training.

-The Institute begins searching for Mortmain and discovers that his adoptive warlock father, John Shade, the creator of the automatons, and mother, Anne, were killed by the Clave before the Accords were signed.
+The Institute begins searching for Mortmain and discovers that the Clave killed his adoptive warlock father, John Shade, the creator of the automatons, and mother, Anne, before the Accords were signed.
 Charlotte suspects that Mortmain began a revenge campaign against the Clave after he unsuccessfully filed for Reparations.
 She sends Tessa, Will, and Jem to question Aloysius Starkweather of the York Institute, the Shadowhunter who executed Shade.
-While in York, Will finds out that his family, including his sister Cecily are living in Ravenscar Manor, owned by Mortmain.
+While in York, Will finds out that his family, including his younger sister Cecily, are living in Ravenscar Manor, owned by Mortmain.
 An automaton attacks the trio and warns Will to stay put unless he wants to see his loved ones killed.
-During the pursuit, an automaton was close enough to kill Tessa before her clockwork angel sprung to action.

-Upon returning to London empty-handed, Will confesses to Magnus Bane that he ran away from home and emotionally shut himself from everyone to escape a curse caused by a demon he unwittingly released from his father's Pyxis box, which preys on his loved ones, the first being his sister Ella.
-He pleads to Magnus to summon the demon.
-As Will's mental state deteriorates, he stops returning home and Magnus mails a letter for Tessa to search for him.
+Upon returning to London empty-handed, Will confesses to Magnus Bane that he ran away from home and emotionally shut himself off from everyone to escape a curse caused by a demon he unwittingly released from his father's Pyxis box.
+The demon told Will that he placed a curse on Will such that all who love him will die, a curse that was reinforced when Will's older sister Ella died the morning after the demon was released.
+As Will's mental state deteriorates, he stops returning home, and Magnus mails a letter for Tessa to search for him.
 She and Jem find a drugged Will in an ifrit den and carry him back home.
-Tessa comforts a frustrated Jem and they share a heated moment where Jem almost confesses his feelings for Tessa.
-They ignore each other painfully.
 Will explains the next day during breakfast that he found information about werewolves eating yin fen, the drug Jem depends to survive.
 Upon getting a negative response from Woolsey Scott, head of London's werewolf pack, Charlotte suspects that Mortmain hired rogue werewolves to work on his automatons.